alexmwalker/view3d/README.md

         |  Class = '.clock-12' |
         +----------------------+

-If `.oclock-6` class show the viewer the reverse side of the model.
+The `.oclock-6` class show the viewer the reverse side of the model.

 Of course, you're welcome to create your own poses to suit the product and layout you're working with.